porushyadav/UIDesign-Kredence/README.md

 # Description
 In this test we want to make user interface for login/signup and after signup show some other pages.
 And also handle the task functionality like fetching all task from api then add more task and delete task.

-Demo
-Video url:
-# Description
-In this test we want to make user interface for login/signup and after signup show some other pages.
-And also handle the task functionality like fetching all task from api then add more task and delete task.